 - Seating in food courts has been rearranged in a manner that promotes social distancing

-- We have coordinated with TSA to close some lanes at security checkpoints in order to provide additional separation between passenger awaiting processing
+- Coordinating with TSA to close some lanes at security checkpoints in order to provide additional separation between passengers awaiting processing

-- We are working with our airline partners to utilize every other ticket counter, when possible, to process passengers required to check bags
+- Working with our airline partners to utilize every other ticket counter, when possible, to process passengers required to check bags

-- We also urge airlines to minimize check-in lines as best they can
+- Urge airlines to minimize check-in lines as best they can

 - To reduce the number of people gathering in the airport security badging office, employees are temporarily allowed to renew their security badges without having to report to the security office in-person